-Article 239(1) of the Delegated Regulation provides a default integration technique to integrate a PIM with the Standard Formula based on correlation matrices and formulas of the Standard Formula set out in Annex IV of the Directive and Title I, Chapter V of the Delegated Regulation.
+Article 239(1) of the Delegated Regulation provides a default integration technique to integrate a PIM with the SF based on correlation matrices and formulas of the SF set out in Annex IV of the Directive and Title I, Chapter V of the Delegated Regulation.

 This default technique is centred on risk types, rather than legal entities, being out of scope of the PIM.
-In particular, the Standard Formula correlation matrix reflects the dependency between risks and not the dependency between legal entities.
-As the ECM models all of AHEL's risks excluding the two aforementioned insurance subsidiaries, this technique is not feasible for AHEL's group PIM.
-This is the condition described in Article 239(5)(c) of the Delegated Regulation which says that an integration technique shall not be appropriate if the design of the PIM would not allow its integration with the Standard Formula (using the technique).
-By way of example, the dependency between a non-life underwriting risk module and a life underwriting risk module is not the same as the dependency between a non-life insurance company (AIG UK) and a life insurance company (AIG Life), which makes the Standard Formula correlation matrix unusable for AHEL's Group SCR.
+In particular, the SF correlation matrix reflects the dependency between risks and not the dependency between legal entities.
+As the Internal Model models all of AHEL's risks excluding the aforementioned insurance subsidiary, this technique is not feasible for AHEL's group PIM.
+This is the condition described in Article 239(5)(c) of the Delegated Regulation which says that an integration technique shall not be appropriate if the design of the PIM would not allow its integration with the SF (using the technique).
+By way of example, the dependency between a non-life underwriting risk module and a life underwriting risk module is not the same as the dependency between a non-life insurance company (AIG UK) and a composite insurance company (AIG Israel), which makes the SF correlation matrix unusable for AHEL's Group SCR.